1330 Orange Ave, #210

-Stephanie was born and raised right here, in Coronado.
-She has two sons at the high school and is thrilled to be settled back in her hometown!
-Stephanie discovered Bikram Yoga 17 years ago and hasn’t stopped since.
-She has been teaching for seven years and loves sharing the benefits of this amazing practice!
-She was recently certified to teach Yin Yoga and is so grateful and happy to be part of the community at Hot + Soul Yoga Center.
+Stephanie was born and raised right here, in Coronado and is an SDSU alum.
+She has three sons away at college and is thrilled to be settled back in her hometown!
+Stephanie discovered Bikram Yoga in 2000 and hasn’t stopped since.
+She has been teaching Bikram Yoga since 2011 and loves sharing the benefits of this amazing practice!
+She is also certified to teach Yin Yoga and Inferno Hot Pilates and is so grateful and happy to be part of the community at Island Yoga Coronado.

 Victoria Ngo Border

 Victoria dabbled in yoga throughout college, but it wasn’t until she sustained a serious knee injury when she discovered the healing power of the practice.
-Despite struggling to walk even on crutches, Victoria completed a 30-Day Bikram challenge in order to keep her body moving and took modifications for every pose.
-After moving to San Diego, Victoria discovered the joys of hot vinyasa yoga and a consistent practice in early 2012.
-She loves the challenges that yoga presents and strongly believes in being a student of the practice, constantly working to fine-tune her alignment and find balance within her body, and encourages her students to do the same.
+Despite struggling to walk, even on crutches, Victoria completed a 30-Day Bikram challenge in order to keep her body moving and took modifications for every pose.
+Since moving to San Diego, Victoria has loved the challenges that yoga presents and strongly believes in being a student of the practice, constantly working to fine-tune her alignment and find balance within her body, and encourages her students to do the same.
 It’s not about how deep you go in a pose…it’s about connecting to your breath, moving in a way that’s safe for your body, and having fun.
-Victoria has completed both vinyasa and yin teacher trainings and enjoys introducing the concept of yin in order to balance out the yang of our everyday lives.
+Victoria has completed both yin and vinyasa teacher trainings and enjoys introducing the concept of yin in order to balance out the yang of our everyday lives.

 Krissy is a native Californian who moved to San Diego in late 2015.
 She took her first Bikram yoga class during her freshman year at UCSB and was completely hooked.
 In 2005 she attended the spring teacher training in Los Angeles, after which she moved to New York City where she taught for 6+ years.
 She then taught in Italy for over a year until realizing it was time to come home to sunny California.
-She was certified as a Qoya teacher and started her embodiment coaching practice in 2013.
 She loves teaching yoga and Qoya, which is a fusion of yoga, dance and sensual movement for women and leads retreats in Italy and Mexico.

-Nellie has been practicing yoga for 12 years and has been a certified yoga teacher for 6 years.
-When she started practicing yoga it changed her life.
+Nellie has been practicing yoga for 12 years and has been a certified yoga teacher for 6 years; when she started practicing yoga it changed her life.
 She wanted to become a teacher so that she could share this wonderful practice with the world.
 Nellie believes that yoga is for everyone.
-She lives in Coronado and loves teaching at the Hot + Soul Yoga studio because it is a delightful yoga community.
+She lives in Coronado and loves teaching at the Island Yoga Coronado studio because it is a delightful yoga community.
 Nellie looks forward to seeing you in her class.

 Sharon moved to San Diego from her hometown of Washington, DC in August 2016.
 She is AFAA, BASI Pilates, and Xtend Barre certified.
 Sharon has been involved in the fitness industry since 2003, when she started taking group exercise classes at Northeastern University in Boston.
 The camaraderie and variety of classes were such a blast, she became a group fitness instructor in spring 2009, while also working full-time in HR and Legal Recruiting for an Intellectual Property law firm.
 Sharon has taught everything from Pilates and Barre to Bootcamp and Kickboxing to Step and Cycling.
 She enthusiastically delivers a fun yet challenging experience and encourages her clients to push their limits while offering modifications along the way.